toddbluhm/sinon-bluebird/README.md

 Returns a rejected bluebird promise with the given value.

-*Note: If the given value is a String, that string will be wrapped in an Error object and will be on the message property.* **Depreciated in >=2.0.0**
+*Note: If the given value is a String, that string will be wrapped in an Error object and will be on the message property.* **Removed in >=2.0.0**

 ### Spies